Thank you for registration.

 Beyond the numbers too such efforts have shown results, although in some cases in a slightly misguided manner: At times investors who are not well versed with the investing process say that they want to invest in stocks, gold, SIPs etc. Erroneously these investors think SIPs are a new kind of financial assets.
 The reality, however, is that SIPs in mutual funds are the bridge to invest in financial assets like stock, Debt and gold and by investing in these assets investors can achieve their financial Goals, financial planners and advisors say.

 One could invest in bonds and fixed income instruments by setting up an SIP in a bond fund.
-Similarly one can invest in stocks through an SIP in an SIP fund while for investing in gold funds you can set up an SIP in gold fund of funds.
+Similarly one can invest in stocks through an SIP in an Equity fund while for investing in gold funds you can set up an SIP in gold fund of funds.
 This is one part: Using SIP in a mutual fund scheme as a bridge to invest in various asset classes.

 The other part is that one could use the SIP route to achieve life’s financial Goals.
 One could set up an SIP in a mutual fund scheme that is suitable for investments for a few days to a few months, to achieve short term Goals like paying the child’s school fees on a quarterly basis.
 Similarly one could set up SIPs to reach medium term Goals like paying the initial amounts to buy a house in 5-7 years and reaching long term Goals like planning a retirement corpus for the self.